dddddddddzzzz/open-stories-element/README.md

 ## Classes

+- `.is-loading`: Present when feed is being fetched.
 - `.is-empty`: Present when no stories found.
 - `.is-read`: Present when stories have all been viewed.
 This relies on `localStroage` and does not work cross-origin/cross-devices.
 - `.is-paused`: Present autoplay is paused.